adriansoghoian/py-tss/README.md

 ### Set up

-This project currently has no dependencies outside the Python 3.6+ standard library.
+The majority of this project has no dependencies outside the Python 3.6+ standard library.
+Experimental functionality in `encoding.py` has an external dependency, captured in requirements.txt, but that's not needed for running the protocol.
 A `venv` directory is git-ignored by default, so feel free to use a virtual environment named as such.

 ### Implementation Notes